searchisko/searchisko/documentation/rest-api/management/contributor.md

   jboss.org username, github username), value in structure is identifier itself used during mapping.
 * `roles` - List of additional roles that authenticated user has.
   Authenticated user has `contributor` role assigned by default.
-  `admin` role allow access of user to Management API's!
+  You can use `admin` or other [roles for managemement API](../README.md#roles) there also.
   Never use `provider` role here.
-  Names of other roles are flexible and you can use your own when configuring distinct aspects of Searchisko security like Content Security, Custom queries security etc.
+  Names of other roles are flexible and you can use your own when configuring distinct aspects of Searchisko security like [Content Security](../../tutorials/content_security.md), Custom queries security etc.

 Example of contributor configuration: